rconradharris/reddit-background/README.rst

 Config File
 ===========

-An optional configuration file can be provided by creating a file at ``~/.reddit-background.conf``.
+reddit-background will look for a config file located at ``~/.reddit-background.conf``.

 The format is::